sandaiiyahh/JavaScript30/28-Video Speed Controller/README.md

 ```

-- To determine how much to fill the speed bar in percentage form, we divided it by the `.speed-bar`'s `offsetHeight` and apply that number to the CSS height style.
+- To determine how much to fill the speed bar in percentage form, we divide this position by the `.speed-bar`'s `offsetHeight` and apply that number to the CSS height style.
 Then, wherever we move our mose on the bar, the `bar` will stretch to however much it needs to.

 ```javascript